Status: Release Candidate

 Memcached (distributed polling)

-LibreNMS still uses memcached for locking daily update processes when using distributed polling.
-So you will still need to configure memcached unless you have updates disabled.
+LibreNMS can still use memcached as a locking mechanism when using distributed polling.
+So you can configure memcached for this purpose unless you have updates disabled.

 You should already have this, but the pollers do need access to the SQL database.
 The LibreNMS service runs faster and more aggressively than the standard poller, so keep an eye on the number of open connections and other important health metrics.